-The below signed organizations are writing to express our opposition to H.R.
+We are writing to express our opposition to H.R.
 5535, the "Insurance Data Protection Act," and the Congressional Review Act resolutions of disapproval against the Securities and Exchange Commission's Climate Financial Risk Disclosure Rule and the Climate-Related Financial Risk Management Principles from the Federal Reserve Board, the Office of the Comptroller of the Currency, and the Federal Deposit Insurance Corporation.

-According to financial regulators, climate-related financial risk represents a growing threat to consumers, financial institutions, and the financial system.
-The accelerating property insurance crisis-driven in large part by worsening climate impacts-is just the beginning, and these risks will spread to other parts of the financial system and continue to hurt consumers and the broader economy.
+According to financial regulators in the U.S. and around the world, climate-related financial risk represents a growing threat to consumers, financial institutions, and the financial system.1 The accelerating property insurance crisis2-driven in large part by worsening climate impacts-is just the beginning, and these risks will spread to other parts of the financial system and continue to hurt consumers and the broader economy.

-So far, U.S regulators have taken important but incredibly limited initial steps to measure and manage the accelerating financial risks caused by climate change despite clear statutory responsibilities.
-The bills being considered by the committee on April 17, 2024 (descriptions and recommendations below) would 1) constrain the authority and severely limit the effectiveness of financial regulators as they attempt to deal with an active crisis in the insurance industry, and 2) nullify modest efforts to deliver higher quality climate-related risk data to investors and more effective bank risk management in the face of growing threats to bank safety and soundness.
+So far, U.S regulators have taken important but incredibly limited initial steps to measure and manage the accelerating financial risks caused by climate change.3 The bills being considered by the committee on April 17, 2024 (descriptions and recommendations below) would 1) constrain the authority and severely limit the effectiveness of financial regulators as they attempt to deal with an active crisis in the insurance industry, and 2) nullify modest efforts to deliver higher quality climate-related risk data to investors and more effective bank risk management in the face of growing threats to bank safety and soundness.